-School employees may be absent up to three excused days of unpaid leave or may use accumulated PTO for paid leave in the event of the death of one of the following relatives of the employee or his or her spouse: husband, wife, child (including a biological, adopted, stepchild, a child for whom the employee stands in loco parentis, or foster child), father, mother, brother, sister, grandfather, grandmother, grandchildren, or any person who may be residing in the employee's household at the time of illness or death.
-No more than five bereavement leave days will be used for this purpose in any one school year unless otherwise approved by the CEO/Principal.
+School employees may be absent, without loss of pay, in the event of the death of one of the following relatives of the employee or his or her spouse: husband, wife, child (including a biological, adopted, stepchild, a child for whom the employee stands in loco parentis, or foster child), father, mother, brother, sister, grandfather, grandmother, grandchildren, or any person who may be residing in the employee's household at the time of illness or death.
+No more than five paid bereavement leave days will be used for this purpose in any one school year unless otherwise approved by the CEO/Principal.